 As the word, narcissists become more well know.
 It seems to be getting thrown around a lot more.
 People end up questioning if They Are A Narcissist, or their parents, partner or boss is a narcissist.
-Everyone’s ex seems to be a narcissistic person, and while in a lot of cases this can be true, in others it’s not, some exes might come close as most people have a trait or two of the disorder.
-However, it is a personality disorder, if they haven’t got at least five of the nine Characteristics, just because someone cheats a lot doesn’t mean they are a narcissist, someone who is confident doesn’t make them a narcissist, someone who takes selfies doesn’t make them a narcissist.
+Everyone’s ex seems to be a narcissistic person, and while in a lot of cases this can be true, in others, it’s not.
+Some exes might come close as most people have a trait or two of the disorder.
+However, it is a personality disorder.
+If they haven’t got at least five of the nine Characteristics, just because someone cheats a lot doesn’t mean they are a narcissist, someone who is confident doesn’t make them a narcissist, someone who takes selfies doesn’t make them a narcissist.
 A parent who asks their child where they are going or gives them a curfew doesn’t make them a narcissist.
 Also, some people are just negative or just toxic.

-If you’ve turned to google to try and understand someone’s behaviour, if your full of self-doubt and second-guessing yourself, although we can not diagnose, most likely, you’re not a narcissist, and if the behaviour of person you are googling is or isn’t, they’re most likely toxic, as you’re trying to work out their behaviour in which case it could be time to walk away.
+If you’ve turned to google to try and understand someone’s behaviour, if your full of self-doubt and second-guessing yourself, although we can not diagnose, most likely, you’re not a narcissist, and if the behaviour of the person you are googling is or isn’t, they’re most likely toxic, as you’re trying to work out their behaviour in which case it could be time to walk away.

 There are many types of narcissists out there, and once you open up to others, you’ll notice just how similar they are in their treatment of others.

 A narcissist is a con artist, and they will sell you a dream and deliver a living nightmare.

 Here are some of the more common signs of how narcissists behave if you think you have or you are dealing with one.